marcel-dempers/docker-development-youtube-series/python/introduction/part-2.files/README.md

 ```

 Let's use what we learned (`if` statements), to check if the file exists!
-We'll need a built in library for handing files
+We'll need a built in library for handling files

 ```
 import os.path